Book Online With:

 This is a permanent method.
 Once you have done it, there is no other need or use for any other birth control method.

 The risks are small, but with female and male sterilization there is a risk of bleeding and infection.
 This method is a permanent method for couples who no longer wish to get pregnant again in the future.
-Changing your mind may not be an option and attempts to reverse the procedure is not guaranteed to work.
+Changing your mind may not be an option.
+Attempts to reverse the procedure are not guaranteed to work.

 If you’re not looking to get pregnant again right away, talk to your doctor about the many postpartum birth control methods to find what is right for you.